-Swiss secret service had links to more Russian companies
+Swiss secret service had links to more companies linked to Russia

 + Swiss secret service links with Kapersky revealed

-SRF Investigativ has seen internal an internal investigation report that lists a number of “regular contacts” with Kaspersky and two other provider companies, which will be referred to as ‘Blue’ and ‘Violet’.
+SRF Investigativ has seen an internal investigation report that lists a number of “regular contacts” with Kaspersky and two other provider companies, which will be referred to as ‘Blue’ and ‘Violet’.

 Although the provider company Blue is based in Zurich, it was founded by two Russian nationals and one Swiss citizen.
 The company also recruited staff in Russia, as relevant forums reveal.